-Rock Hudson, Years Later: Has Hollywood Made Any Progress Dealing With HIV?
+Rock Hudson, Decades Later: Has Hollywood Made Any Progress Dealing With HIV?

 In 1985, the rapid HIV-related decline of Hollywood icon Rock Hudson changed popular opinion about the epidemic.
-Thirty years later, it’s hard to say whether Hollywood has really changed when it comes to the disease: It’s rarely spoken of, it’s all but impossible to name a working actor or director with HIV and all the red carpet celebs seem to have put away their red ribbons ages ago.
+More than 35 years later, it’s hard to say whether Hollywood has really changed when it comes to the disease: It’s rarely spoken of, it’s nearly impossible to name a working actor or director with HIV and all the red carpet celebs seem to have put away their red ribbons ages ago.

 But even still, Rock Hudson had an undeniable effect on the national conversation surrounding HIV.